ComputationalPhysiology/goss/README.md

 The bindings between python and C++ uses [pybind11](https://pybind11.readthedocs.io/en/stable/) and all the bindings are found in the file [python/wrapper.cpp](python/wrapper.cpp).

 The python package is built using [scikit-build](https://scikit-build.readthedocs.io/en/latest/index.html) which is a build system especially suited for python code with C++ extensions.

+## Known issues

+- There is currently an issue on Apple Silicon with exceptions raised from by the jit compiled code which means the [one test](https://github.com/ComputationalPhysiology/goss/blob/bc6eb470151ae17ecc7b58821bedf9e2ce227aa1/tests/test_ode_bindings.py#L51) is not passing.
+An issue has been filed for this [here](https://github.com/wlav/cppyy/issues/68)

 ## Contributing